 Mr. Matthew Smith is a Specialist Registrar in ENT surgery and Clinical Research Associate at Addenbrooke’s Hospital.
 He is undertaking a PhD looking at Eustachian tube dysfunction and possible treatments for it.
 His current research relates to tests of Eustachian tube function, clinical trials of balloon Eustachian tuboplasty and investigation of the underlying mechanism of Eustachian tube dilatation.

-Dr. Richard Turner
+Prof. Richard Turner

 Dr. Richard Turner runs the Computational Perception Group which is located in the Computational and Biological Learning Lab, Department of Engineering.
 One of his main research focuses is discovering how the auditory system can infer the acoustic sources present in the environment from the sound pressure waveforms, a process called auditory scene analysis.
 Specific research interests include; computational models for hearing; machine learning for signal processing; probabilistic models of perception; using machine learning and signal processing to improve future hearing aids and cochlear implants.

 Mr. James Tysome is a Consultant ENT Surgeon at Addenbrooke’s Hospital specialising in otology, hearing implantation and skull base surgery.
 His research interests include improving outcomes in patients with hearing implants, eustachian tube dysfunction and novel treatments for patients with tumours affecting hearing.

 Dr. Martin Vestergaard